sketch-hq/SketchAPI/docs/pages/plugins-manifest.md

 An array of objects defining all commands provided by the plugin.

-For example, the example command definition below says that the `selectAll` JS function in `script.js` should be called when the `All` command is invoked from Sketch.
+For example, the example command definition below says that the `selectAll` JS function in `script.js` should be called when the `Select all` command is invoked from Sketch.

 ```json
 "commands": [